authzed/docs/docs/guides/defining-a-subject-type.md

 ### What about e-mail addresses?

 :::warning
-It is typically **not recommended** to use an e-mail address to represent a user as as a subject in Authzed/SpiceDB.
+It is typically **not recommended** to use an e-mail address to represent a user as a subject in Authzed/SpiceDB.
 :::

-This is for a number of reasons:
+This is for some reasons:

-- E-mail addresses are not universally stable and, often times, services allow them to be reused
+- E-mail addresses are not universally stable and, oftentimes, services allow them to be reused
-- E-mail addresses are not universally verified and, often times, a caller of the [CheckPermission] may not be *certain* that the user has that e-mail address
+- E-mail addresses are not universally verified and, oftentimes, a caller of the [CheckPermission] may not be *certain* that the user has that e-mail address
 - Authzed/SpiceDB does not allow for `@` characters within object IDs

 If you know for **certain** that the e-mail address for a user is both stable and verified, and still wish to use it as the subject ID, then we recommend base64 encoding (with padding removed) the e-mail address to use it within Authzed/SpiceDB.